 On January 10, 2023, the LLC, solely in its capacity as the representative of the holders of stock and options of Compass AC Holdings, Inc. ("Advanced Circuits"), a majority owned subsidiary of the LLC, entered into a definitive Agreement and Plan of Merger with APCT Inc. ("ACI Purchaser"), Circuit Merger Sub, Inc. ("ACI Merger Sub") and Advanced Circuits, pursuant to which ACI Purchaser agreed to acquire all of the issued and outstanding securities of Advanced Circuits, the parent company of the operating entity, Advanced Circuits, Inc., through a merger of ACI Merger Sub with and into Advanced Circuits, with Advanced Circuits surviving the merger and becoming a wholly owned subsidiary of ACI Purchaser (the "ACI Merger").
 The ACI Merger was completed on February 14, 2023.
 The sale price of Advanced Circuits was based on an enterprise value of \$220 million, subject to certain adjustments based on matters such as the working capital and cash and debt balances of Advanced Circuits at the time of the closing.
 After the allocation of the sales price to Advanced Circuits non-controlling equity holders and the payment of transaction expenses, the Company received approximately \$170.9 million of total proceeds at closing of which \$66.9 million related to the repayment of intercompany loans with the Company.
 We recorded a gain on sale of \$98.0 million, net of an income tax provision of \$6.8 million related to the sale of Advanced Circuits in the first quarter of 2023.
-We recorded additional gain on sale of \$2.1 million in the second quarter of 2023 related to the working capital settlement, and adjusted the income tax provision to \$4.6 million, reflecting the loss at the LLC during the first half of the year.
+We recorded additional gain on sale of \$2.1 million in the second quarter of 2023 related to the working capital settlement, and in the third quarter of 2023 adjusted the income tax provision for the gain on sale by \$1.3 million.